-- When it rains lightly, put the water bowl out and have your dog eat its meal under the rain.
+- When it rains lightly, put the food bowl out and have your dog eat his meal in the rain.

 - Get a water hose and start squirting the water in different directions away from the dog.
 Sing silly songs as you squirt the water and make it look like a fun game.
 If your dog comes close try to get him to chase the water squirts.